hashicorp-community/tf-helper/README.md

 `.tfvars`, configurations, and automatic variables files with configurations.

-When a configuration directory *is not* provided, no configuration is inspected for variable information, even if the present working directory contains a configuration.
+When a configuration directory *is not* provided, no configuration is inspected for variable information even if the present working directory contains a configuration.
 This makes it possible to use `tfe-push-vars` completely independent of a Terraform configuration.
 Variables can be specified on the command line and also using `-var-file` with a `.tfvars` file.
 When using a